 TOKYO JIDOHANBAIKI is a game about Japanese vending machines and drinks, with multiple 5-10 minute games inside.
 The core of the gameplay centers around a vending machine drink tower, which miniature drinks are dropped inside of.
 Some of the drinks will come out again, and others won't!

 Included in the game are 6 drink types, with 6 different colors, that fit conveniently into 6 yellow drink crates.
-Each game has its own unique twist, offering a fun and easy to pickup experience for 1-6 players.
+There will also be many extra components included for the individual mini games.

 On top of the stand alone games included, JIDOHANBAIKI comes with extra components and rules that are used specifically to integrate with both TOKYO METRO & TOKYO JUTAKU.